ezavesky/metadata-flatten-extractor/docs/README.rst

 generated schema
 ----------------

-The output of this flattening will be a set of CSV files, one for each extractor. the standard schema for these CSV files has the following fields.
+One output of this flattening will be a set of CSV files if the ``flattened_csv`` is enabled as a generator.
+One file is created for each discovered/input parser/extractor.
+The standard schema for these CSV files has the following fields.

 -  ``time_begin`` = time in seconds of event start
 -  ``time_end`` = time in seconds of end (may be equal to time_start if